locustio/locust/docs/developing-locust.rst

 nvm --version
 ```

-- Finally, install the proper Node version according to engines in the package.json
+- Install the proper Node version according to engines in the locust/webui/package.json

 ```bash
 nvm install {version}